 Integrated health services, that work for people

-As a design partner for Sussex we helped to ensure successful implementation of a number of digital initiatives including; integrated hospital discharge at a system level involving over 20 organisations, electronic patient record programs for community and frailty and surgery services, virtual wards.
+As a design partner for Sussex Community Foundation Trust, we helped bring several vital digital initiatives to life, including system-wide integrated hospital discharge involving over 20 organisations, electronic patient records for community and frailty services, and virtual wards.
+This partnership contributed to SCFT winning CIO of the Year 2022 and Digital Organisation of the Year 2024.

 Challenge